 Remote workers are likely to require more technology to do their jobs beyond the usual tools such as email.
 We recommend making a checklist for the individuals, including tools and access information that different departments require.

-At VirtualPostMail We Do The Following - We personally like to walk new hires through all the programs and tools that are specific to them during on-boarding.
+At VirtualPostMail We Do The Following - We like to walk new hires through all the programs and tools that are specific to them during on-boarding.
 We also introduce new tools as needed along with training.
 This gives them the chance to ask questions and become confident in the use of the tool before diving right in.
-Overall, this helps also provide team members with the comfort of navigating our tools.
+Overall, this helps provide team members with the comfort of navigating our tools.

 As important as it is for setting your remote teams up for success, it’s equally critical to set up your individual workers for successful remote work.
 Having to manage schedules within the home environment present their own challenges.
 So here are some tips that we’ve found to help make things easier.